elmeunick9/UPBGE-CommunityAddon/documentation/source/api/filter2D.rst

 The following list contains known features that break on some computers:

 * Using implicit conversion of types, like ``float x = 1.0; x /= 2;``.
 Instead use explicit conversion ``x = x / 2.0``.

+If you get an "Invalid uniform value: UniformName." message, most probably it's becouse you have an uniform that are not using in your shader (even if declared).